-The fellow may choose between two tracks: 1) one-year with MGH certificate, or 2) two-year with MGH certificate and HSPH degree.
+The fellow may choose between two tracks: 1) one-year with Mass General certificate, or 2) two-year with Mass General certificate and HSPH degree.
 In the case of Fellows choosing the two-year option, research projects may be expanded to run concurrently with the degree program.

-In addition, Fellows may take advantage of course offerings from the MGH Clinical Research Program.
+In addition, Fellows may take advantage of course offerings from the Mass General Clinical Research Program.
 These include (subject to change and availability):

 Fellows will be expected to demonstrate satisfactory completion of all courses taken.

 Opportunities for part-time clinical work are dependent upon the candidate's citizenship and licensing status.

 The primary activity of the Fellow will be the participation in patient-oriented research, including taking a primary operational role in at least one major Mass General-based research project through the term of the Fellowship.
 Topics for research projects vary from year to year.
 The Fellow will be assigned a topic based on clinical interest, application to the home institution, and Mass General resources.
 Current opportunities (subject to change) include potential work in the following clinical areas:

 For more information on the CACI Fellowship, visit the Center for Applied Clinical Investigation.